bytecodealliance/wasmtime-dotnet/docs/articles/intro.md

 # Using the WebAssembly module from .NET

-## Installing a .NET Core 3.0 SDK
+## Installing a .NET 5 SDK

-Install a [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.1) for your platform if you haven't already.
+Install a [.NET 5 SDK](https://dotnet.microsoft.com/download/dotnet/5.0) for your platform if you haven't already.

 This will add a `dotnet` command to your PATH.

-## Creating the .NET Core project
+## Creating the .NET project

 The .NET program will be a simple console application, so create a new console project with `dotnet new`: